Wild conductor exponents of curves

 Suppose $g=\prod_ig_i^{e_i}$ for distinct irreducible $g_i$ and $e_i\le p-1$.
 Write $R_i$ for the roots of $g_i$ over $\bar{K}$ and $R_h$ for those of $h$.
 We claim that $\QQ_2[R_h]\cong\bigoplus_i\QQ_2[R_i]^{\oplus e_i}$ as $W_K$-representations, so $w_K(h)=w_K(g)$:

 Firstly recall that $W_K$ acts via a finite $p$-group, and so each orbit under the action of $W_K$ has size a power of $p$.

 Choose $r\in R_h$ and note that $r$ is close to a point in $r_0\in R_i$ for some $i$.
-We think of the points in $R_h$ close to $r_0$ as a `cluster' of $e_i$ points.
-By continuity of the $W_K$-action, there is an orbit of clusters mirroring the orbit of $r_0$.
-Supposing that the orbit of $r$ contains more than one point in any of these clusters leads to a contradiction because $|W_K\cdot r_0|<|W_K\cdot r|\le |W_K\cdot r_0| \cdot (p-1)$, but these quantities cannot all be powers of $p$.
+In fact, there is a small neighbourhood of $r_0$ containing $e_i$ points.
+By continuity of the $W_K$-action, given such a neighbourhood of each $r_0\in R_i$, there is an orbit of these neighbourhoods mirroring the orbit of $r_0$.
+Supposing that the orbit of $r$ contains more than one point in any of these neighbourhoods leads to a contradiction: we would have but this shows that $|W_K\cdot r_0|$ and $|W_K\cdot r|$ cannot both be powers of $p$.

 To conclude, we have shown that for each $W_K$-orbit of roots of $g_i$ we obtain $e_i$ distinct orbits of points in $R_h$, each defining a representation isomorphic to that of the original orbit. \end{proof}